fioritracker/installation/README.md

-# September 2019 Support Package stack 08
+# September 2019 Support Package Stack 08

 To install Fiori Tracker please follow the steps described in: